-Let $\Xm/K : y^2=f(x)$ be a genus $3$ hyperelliptic curve with automorphism group isomorphic to $\CG_2^3$.
-Since the reduced automorphism group is not cyclic, \cite{huggins} shows that $\Xm$ can be hyperelliptically defined over its field of moduli.
-In \cite{LR11}, we showed how to construct a hyperelliptic equation for a model over an extension of degree at most $3$ of the field of moduli.
-Using covariants, we can now give a method to get the equation over the field of moduli.\\ In Section~\ref{sec:all-hyper-genus}, we have checked that at least one of the quartic covariants in the list $\{\,C_{2,4}(f),\ C_{3,4}(f),\ C_{4,4}(f)\,\}$ has a non-zero discriminant.
-Moreover, by Proposition \ref{prop:autquartics}, we see that the automorphism group of such a quartic is equal to $\DG_4$ if the quartic invariants $I$ and $J$ are both non-zero.
-Using some formal computations \footnote{see the \textsc{magma} scripts \url{http://iml.univ-mrs.fr/~ritzenth/programme/explicit-descent/isocovgenus3.zip}.}, we checked that this is always the case for at least one of the three covariants.
-Since $\Aut_K(f) \simeq \DG_4$ we can use the approach of Theorem \ref{th:covdescent} to find a hyperelliptic equation $y^2=\frakf(x)$ over the field of moduli.
-The procedure can actually be applied to a generic element of the family but the result is too large to be written down so here is an example.
+Let $\Xm/K\colon y^2=f(x)$ be a genus-$3$ hyperelliptic curve with automorphism group isomorphic to $\CG_2^3$.
+Since the reduced automorphism group is not cyclic, \cite{\huggins} shows that $\Xm$ can be hyperelliptically defined over its field of moduli.
+In \cite{\LReleven}, we showed how to construct a hyperelliptic equation for a model over an extension of the field of moduli of degree at most~$3$.
+Using covariants, we can now give a method to get an equation over the field of moduli itself.

+In Section~\ref{sec:all-hyper-genus}, we checked that at least one of the quartic covariants in the list $\{ C_{2,4}(f),$ $C_{3,4}(f),$ $C_{4,4}(f) \}$ has nonzero discriminant.
+Moreover, by Proposition~\ref{prop:autquartics}, we see that the automorphism group of such a quartic is equal to $\DG_4$ if the quartic invariants $I$ and $J$ are both nonzero.
+Using some formal computations (see the Magma scripts available at the URL listed in the Introduction), we checked that it is always the case that at least one of the three covariants has nonzero discriminant and $I$ and $J$ nonzero.
+Since $\Aut_K(f) \simeq \DG_4$ we can use the approach of Theorem~\ref{th:covdescent} to find a hyperelliptic equation $y^2=\frakf(x)$ over the field of moduli.
+The procedure can actually be applied to a generic element of the family, but the result is too large to be written down here; instead, we present an example.